LSilva30/LSilva30/README.md

 <br/>

-My name is <strong>Luiz Silva</strong>, I am an aspiring Software Engineering currently studying at Boca Code.
-Follow my journey as I become a full-stack web developer creating new projects and learning more everyday!
+My name is <strong>Luiz Silva</strong>, Follow my journey as a Full-Stack Engineer, creating new projects and learning more everyday!

 ---